proycon/sxmo-docs/CONTRIBUTING.md

 [https://lists.sr.ht/~mil/sxmo-devel](https://lists.sr.ht/~mil/sxmo-devel)

-If you're new to development using `git-send-mail` don't be discourage and please still contribute!
+If you're new to development using `git-send-email` don't be discouraged and please still contribute!
-You can check out the guide at: [https://git-send-email.io/](https://git-send-email.io/) for some tips on how to get started using git-send-mail.
+You can check out the guide at: [https://git-send-email.io/](https://git-send-email.io/) for some tips on how to get started using git-send-email.